jlmelville/smallvis/docs/idp.md

 around 300, which should be a large enough value to capture any features of interest.

-Each observation in the dataset is associated with its own estimate of the correlation dimension.
-We won't use these individual, per-point estimates directly in this discussion, but take the mean average of all of them to give a single correlation dimension for a given perplexity.
-Just bear in mind when we are talking about correlaton dimension we are talking about a mean average of individual estimates.
+As discussed above, each observation in the dataset, $i$, is associated with its own estimate of the correlation dimension at a given perplexity, $U$,
+$\delta_{i,U}$.
+We won't use these individual, per-point estimates directly in this discussion, but take the mean average of all of them, $\hat{\delta}_U$ to give a single correlation dimension for a given perplexity.

 ### Dimensionality Plots

-Datasets discussed here will be characterized by their dimensionality plot, which is the mean "soft" correlation dimension estimate (which I will just refer to as the correlation dimension, and 'Dcorr' as an axis label) against perplexity.
+Datasets discussed here will be characterized by their dimensionality plot, which is the mean "soft" correlation dimension estimate, $\hat{\delta}$ (which I will just refer to as the correlation dimension, and 'Dcorr' as an axis label) against perplexity.

 ### Time Considerations